Big companies have the luxury of scale. When you sell millions of a product, even a few dollars per unit is a big product development budget.

 Our study showed a strong correlation between project success and the willingness to seek out and use experts.

-Experts, by definition have very narrow and deep knowledge.
+Experts, by definition, have very narrow and deep knowledge.
 That is, they understand one subject very well, and rarely have even average skills in the other subjects.
-But, they are often happy to opine on these subject as if they are.
+But, they are often happy to opine on this subject as if they are.

 2. Using reference design

-- Non competing companies who have products with reference design you could us in your product
+- Non competing companies who have products with reference design you could use in your product

 - Product development companies.
 Look for ones that specialize in small company product development